fetchai/agents-aea/docs/upgrading.md

 A number of breaking changes where introduced which make backwards compatibility of skills rare.

 - Ledger APIs <a href="../api/crypto/ledger_apis#ledger-apis-objects">`LedgerApis`</a> have been removed from the AEA constructor and skill context. `LedgerApis` are now exposed in the `LedgerConnection` (`fetchai/ledger`).
 To communicate with the `LedgerApis` use the `fetchai/ledger_api` protocol.
 This allows for more flexibility (anyone can add another `LedgerAPI` to the registry and execute it with the connection) and removes dependencies from the core framework.
 - Skills can now depend on other skills.
-As a result, skills have a new required config field in `skill.yaml` files, by default empty: `skills: []`.
+As a result, skills have a new required configuration field in `skill.yaml` files, by default empty: `skills: []`.

 ## `v0.4.0` to `v0.4.1`